Q-1. What

 easily stored and distributed) at a

-fairly steady rate around the clock.
-See our Economics page and our discussion
+fairly steadier rate.
+See our Economics page

 the Renewable Grid for more information.